dovecot/documentation/docs/core/config/auth/userdb.md

 These fields can be returned the exact same way as `uid`, `gid`, and `home` fields.

-It's possible to override settings from `dovecot.conf`.
-This is commonly done for [[setting,quota_rule]] to set per-user quota limits, although it can be done for any plugin settings.
+It's also possible to override settings from `dovecot.conf`.
+For example the [[setting,mail_path]] and [[setting,quota_rule]] settings are commonly overridden to provide per-user mail path or quota limit.

 The extra fields are also passed to [[link,post_login_scripting]].